 How to Move Through Adversity

 Ep.
-84 - In this episode, Nan McKay is pleased to introduce you to Eileen Lenson, a social worker who has spent her entire professional career helping people develop coping skills for times fraught with adversity.
+84 - Eileen Lenson knows how to move during adversity.
+As a best self-development-and encouraging podcast of a successful female entrepreneur, Eileen Lenson is a social worker who has spent her entire professional career helping people develop coping skills for times fraught with adversity.
 Eileen spent 20 years of her career practicing in medical and psychiatric hospitals.
 She leveraged her academic training and professional experiences into a private psychotherapy practice emerging as an entrepreneur with a life and business coaching practice.
 Eileen shares how she has helped people facing different types of adversities find a purpose to move forward and not allowing their emotions destroy them.
 She shares how her upbringing shaped her into a compassionate person.

 - How to teach your children compassion.